News - 21 March 2017

 Billions of pounds and more than 150,000 jobs could be added to the economy of the Trent Valley area – whilst still protecting its natural environment – says an ambitious study on managing the landscape’s future.

-The study looking at the economic and environmental future of the area around the River Trent through Derbyshire up to 2050, was initiated and funded by Derbyshire County Council, acting as a partner of the Lowland Derbyshire & Nottinghamshire Local Nature Partnership (LDN LNP).
+The study looking at the economic and environmental future of the area around the River Trent through Derbyshire up to 2050, was initiated and funded by Derbyshire County Council, acting as a partner of the Lowland Derbyshire & Nottinghamshire Local Nature Partnership.
 This Partnership looks to enhance both the economy and environment of the area it oversees by more closely involving business, local authorities and other organisations in environmental planning, and the associated social and well-being benefits from this.

 The study assessed an area stretching east-west, from Long Eaton to the edge of Uttoxeter, and north-south, from Derby City to Walton-on-Trent, near Burton.
 Within this area are places such as Borrowash, Willington and Hatton; and main roads including the A52 between Nottingham-Derby and parts of the A6, A50 and A38.